KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 and force speaks without memory.

 In the Zenetist lattice, this is the fourth inverse layer:
-the field of dissonant order that rules embodiment from the subjacent bands.
+the field of dissonant order that rules embodiment from the subversal bands.

 🪫 🫥 ♜ Ↄ ⚚